 For instance, a 3-year-old boy at my daughter's Day Care in the 1980s once told his father, "I'm going to kill you and marry Mom," but the boy today probably doesn't remember this statement or the feelings behind it.
 He, like nearly all adults, got over it, redirecting sexual or aggressive energies to more appropriate objects.

 Recently in a coffee shop I noticed a young mom came in with her 5-ish son and her young husband.
 Standing, the husband kissed the wife, which the son saw.
 When the mom sat down, the little boy ran over and kissed her, which the husband saw.
 When she stood up, the husband drew her close to him again.

 Their behavior never appeared conscious, explicit, or outrageous in any sense.
 The assumed latency of this conflict in all men and their relationships with mothers makes it a perennial subject, theme, or narrative in art, literary and otherwise.

-Most challenging aspect of comprehending Oedipal Conflict (besides its emotional repugnance): We tend to focus on the young male individual at the center of the complex, but in fact it's a triangle of three including son, mother, father.
+Most challenging aspect of comprehending Oedipal Conflict (besides its physical-emotional repugnance): We tend to focus on the young male individual at the center of the complex, but in fact the complex involves a triangle of three including son, mother, father.

 Conforms to Aristotle's assertions or implications that tragedies involve family relationships.
 (Poetics 13b, 14c)